CGI-FR/PIMO/README.md

 The format for the template should respect the `text/template` package : <https://golang.org/pkg/text/template/>

 The template mask can format the fields used.
-The following exemple will create a mail address without accent or upper case:
+The following example will create a mail address without accent or upper case:

 ```yaml
   - selector: